 Listed building offences

-It is an offence to carry out works that require listed building consent without such a consent being obtained (1).
-Not all works require listed building consent, only demolition or works or alteration or extension that affect the character of the building as a building of special architectural or historic interest.(2).
+It is an offence to carry out works that require listed building consent without such a consent being obtained (ref.
+1).
+Not all works require listed building consent, only demolition or works of alteration or extension that affect the character of the building as a building of special architectural or historic interest.(ref.
+2).

 The offence is committed by the person who carried out the works (possibly a builder) and by anyone who caused them to be carried out (someone instructing a builder).

 It is not a defence to say that the fact that the building was listed was not known.
 Bearing in mind the possible uncertainties regarding attached and curtilage structures, the National Heritage List for England and the local planning authority should be consulted if there is any doubt.

-It is a defence to proceedings to show that works to the building were urgently necessary in the interests of health and safety or for the preservation of the building; they were the minimum necessary and temporary works of repairs, support or shelter were not practicable; and, notice in writing justifying the works was given to the local authority as soon as reasonably practicable (1).
+It is a defence to proceedings to show that works to the building were urgently necessary in the interests of health and safety or for the preservation of the building; they were the minimum necessary and temporary works of repairs, support or shelter were not practicable; and, notice in writing justifying the works was given to the local authority as soon as reasonably practicable (ref.
+1).

 Given harm to health and safety can often be prevented simply by preventing access to the site, it should be very rare that significant works can be justified on these grounds.
 Local authority staff can be consulted even in urgent cases.

 The maximum penalty is two years' imprisonment or an unlimited fine.
-In determining the fine a judge must have regard to any financial benefit which has accrued or appears likely to accrue to the wrongdoer so as to deny them any benefits (3).
+In determining the fine a judge must have regard to any financial benefit which has accrued or appears likely to accrue to the wrongdoer so as to deny them any benefits (ref.
+3).

 It is also an offence to fail to adhere to a condition on a listed building consent.
-The same penalties and defence apply (4).
+The same penalties and defence apply (ref.
+4).